openservicebrokerapi/servicebroker/spec.md

 ```

 Note that not all messages sent to a Service Broker are initiated by an
 end-user of the Platform.
-For example, during orphan mitigation or during the
+For example, during
+[Orphan Mitigation](#orphan-mitigation) or during the querying of the Service
-querying of the Service Broker's catalog, the Platform might not have an
+Broker's catalog, the Platform might not have an end-user with which to
-end-user with which to associate the request, therefore in those cases the
+associate the request, therefore in those cases the originating identity header
-originating identity header would not be included in those messages.
+would not be included in those messages.

 ## Vendor Extension Fields